As with most nations, there are certain entry restrictions when visiting Sri Lanka. Most foreign nationals cannot enter without a

 It’s strongly advisable not to throw the ticket out after getting on the train.
 Your ticket might be checked before and after the journey and you might get a fine for failing to provide it.

 Remember that you must have a valid Sri Lankan visa with you while you’re in the country should the authorities ask for it.
-You can apply for a visa online before traveling and receive it via email.
+You can apply for a Sri Lanka ETA online before traveling and receive it via email.